-PROJECTS > For the Gods
+For the Gods

 For the Gods considers various facets of India’s economic and social structure in the wake of globalization.
 While the caste system is technically illegal, it is embedded in centuries of social and religious belief.
 The already wide contrast between rich and poor has been compounded by globalization and its effect on the environment.
 However, entrepreneurship is flourishing, especially in the IT industry.
 All images in the exhibit of urban areas were made in Bangalore, India’s so-called Silicon Valley which is the second-fastest growing city in India.
 This growth has changed the reputation of Bangalore from “the garden city” to “the apartment city”.